The Compliance Blind Spot Nobody's Discussing

 Why Cannabis Operators Care About Training Data

 Compliance in cannabis isn't abstract.
-A single customer segment miscategorized by your AI,selling to someone who shouldn't be sold to,is product liability, regulatory violation, and business death.
+A single customer segment miscategorized by your AI, selling to someone who should not receive a message or recommendation, can become product liability, regulatory exposure, and business risk.

 The FTC has been clear: companies are responsible for their AI systems, full stop.
 Saying "we didn't build it, we just bought it" doesn't shield you from enforcement action when the AI makes a bad call.